Observable criterion for collective entanglement in Boson-lattice system

-As a first trial, we obtain a many-site entanglement criterion using the observable $\hat{A}_x=(e^{\iota \phi}\hat{b}_{\bf q}+e^{-\iota\phi}\hat{b}_{\bf q}^\dagger)/\sqrt{2}$ where $\phi$ runs over $\left[0,2\pi\right]$.
-Unfortunately it does not witness the collective entanglement under the Mott insulator--superfluid and Mott insulator--CDW crossovers~\cite{supplementary}.
-This is somewhat a similar situation to spin-squeezing criterion $\langle \hat{S}_x(\phi)\rangle$ \cite{duan2011many_particle_entanglement}, many-particle analog of $\hat{A}_x$, which cannot witness the collective entanglement present in a superradiant phase~\cite{tasgin2017many}.
+Using the above $\hat{B}_{\bf q}$, we first try to construct a many-site entanglement criterion via a quadrature-like observable $\hat{B}_\phi\equiv(e^{\iota \phi}\hat{B}_{\bf q}+e^{-\iota\phi}\hat{B}_{\bf q}^\dagger)/\sqrt{2}$, where $\phi$ may run over $\left[0,2\pi\right]$.
+However it turns out not to witness the entanglement under the Mott insulator--superfluid and Mott insulator--CDW crossovers as shown in Supplementary Material (SM)~\cite{supplementary}.
+This is somewhat similar to a spin-squeezing criterion $\langle \hat{S}_x(\phi)\rangle$ \cite{duan2011many_particle_entanglement}, a Fermion analog of our Boson criterion $\hat{B}_\phi$, which does not witness the collective entanglement present in a superradiant phase~\cite{tasgin2017many}.